Back in July, I asked you guys to do 100 kettlebell swings every single day for 30 days straight.

 Sounds a bit insane, I know.

-But the feedback and response I got from the 30 day kettlebell swing challenge was incredible and I was beyond excited to see so many people follow through the entire 30 days.
+But the feedback and response I got from the 30-day kettlebell swing challenge were incredible and I was beyond excited to see so many people follow through the entire 30 days.

 Much was gained from that challenge.

 What most of us thought was going to be a physically demanding challenge turned out to be something completely different.

 It turned out that the act of having to consistently do the same thing every single day was far more of a mental challenge than anything else.

 It was about breaking through personal barriers and fighting the demons in our minds that make us doubt ourselves.

 It was about tearing through our perceived limitations.

 Because no matter what was going on in your day, you knew, in the back of your mind somewhere, that those swings had to get done.
 It didn’t matter what situation or limitation you were facing, you had to get it done.
 Period.

 And that’s the part of the challenge that people loved the most.
 The part they benefited from the most.
 It wasn’t the swings themselves that were difficult.
 It was about finding a way to get them done when every fiber in your body was resisting it.